You’ve met the cloud, right?

 As an official launch provider, Better Online is your solution in Australia, New Zealand, Singapore, and Malaysia.
 We bring together the digital solutions you need to stay competitive, secure, and productivity in 2018 and beyond: cloud-based computing, storage, website, and email.

-We can sell directly to you, with additional services like a professional website, unlimited backup and business-branded email, all-in and linked for you.
+We can sell directly to you, with additional services like a professional website and business-branded email, all-in and linked for you.
 Your checklist is complete with one stop.

 Free setup.
 24/7 support.
 And free migration of your current email, contacts, and calendar.
 We’ve done it more than 25,000 times already.